 If you are just starting university, you may notice that many university events begin with the territorial acknowledgment above.
 University of Alberta Faculty of Native Studies scholar Chelsea Vowel writes that territorial acknowledgments can be powerful when they prompt non-Indigenous peoples to reflect on the conditions of their presence on this land.
 Territorial acknowledgements can also make Indigenous students feel more welcome in university spaces.
 Yet, when territorial acknowledgments are offered routinely and repetitively, without a meaningful discussion of what it is that listeners are being asked to acknowledge, territorial acknowledgements become depoliticized — meaning detached from conversations about power relationships.
 Anishinaabe scholar Dr. Hayden King writes that territorial acknowledgments should prompt meaningful conversations about the obligations the Crown made to Indigenous peoples when they signed treaties, as in the case of Treaty 6.
 King reminds us that treaties, made in many parts of what is now known as Canada, continue to govern non-Indigenous obligations to Indigenous peoples.
 The relationships between land, gender, and social justice are a focus of this course.
 So, let’s take a moment to explore what kinds of obligations the Crown — represented in Canada by the Governor General, Canada’s head of state — made to Indigenous peoples when they signed Treaty 6 in 1876.

-In 1870 — six years before the signing of Treaty 6 — the Hudson’s Bay Company transferred “Rupert’s Land” or the North-West — a massive portion of land representing about one third of what is today known as Canada — to the Dominion of Canada without the consent of the Indigenous peoples who lived there.
-Indigenous peoples had lived in political communities, with governing systems and laws, prior to British and French arrival in North America.
-University of Alberta Faculty of Native Studies scholar Dr. Adam Gaudry explains that the 1870 Transfer Agreement rested on a fantasy of sovereignty based on the European idea of terra nullius — the notion that the land did not legally belong to Indigenous peoples, and therefore could be taken.
+In 1870 — six years before the signing of Treaty 6 — the Hudson’s Bay Company transferred “Rupert’s Land” or the North-West — a massive portion of land representing about one-third of what is today known as Canada — to the Dominion of Canada without the consent of the Indigenous peoples who lived there.
+Indigenous peoples had lived in political communities with governing systems and laws before the British and French arrived in North America.
+University of Alberta Faculty of Native Studies scholar Dr. Adam Gaudry explains that the 1870 Transfer Agreement rested on a fantasy of sovereignty based on the European idea of terra nullius — the notion that the land did not legally belong to Indigenous peoples and, therefore, could be taken.
 Indigenous peoples on the plains resisted the notion that the land they had lived on for centuries — land to which they had their own legal relationships — could be sold without their consent.

 In “Understanding Treaty 6: An Indigenous Perspective”, Nehiyaw (Cree) legal scholar Sharon Venne explains the terms of Treaty 6.
-Canada’s first Prime Minister, John A. Macdonald, viewed treaty making as a form of nation-building — a way to take control of Indigenous land and expand the Canadian state westward.
-Indigenous peoples, on the other hand, viewed treaties as necessary to protect their sovereignty, meaning their ability to enact their own laws, to self-govern, and to live without interference from a foreign power — in this case, Canada.
+Canada’s first Prime Minister, John A. Macdonald, viewed treaty-making as a form of nation-building — a way to take control of Indigenous land and expand the Canadian state westward.
+On the other hand, Indigenous peoples viewed treaties as necessary to protect their sovereignty, meaning their ability to enact their own laws, self-govern, and live without interference from a foreign power — in this case, Canada.
 Distrustful of the Government of Canada and representatives of the British Crown, some Indigenous leaders, including Chief Big Bear, beloved by Nehiyaw people, resisted signing Treaty 6.
 Big Bear feared that the government would not honour the terms of the agreement, and he was right.

 It is women who have the authority to make decisions about land, and women did not sign Treaty 6.
 Thus, they did not agree to cede or surrender land.